Josep Pla: Biography

 In September 1939 he published his first article in Destino, the weekly publication his Catalan friends created in Burgos and for which he started to write weekly a few months later, from February 1940.
 These are the years he spent travelling around his native region, discovering its landscapes and people, small towns and, of course, the sea.
 He also finally accepted his role of lower rural bourgeois and never again lived in Barcelona.

-Due to his regular work with Destino, although he was no longer one of its principal driving forces, he returned to travelling the world, not as a correspondent but as a journalistic observer, which allowed him to write magnificent travel reports: he visited France, Israel, Cuba, New York, the Middle East, South America, and Russia.
-Of Israel for instance, he left a unique testimony of its first years of existence as a State – he visited it in 1957, arriving in Tel Aviv in a boat from Marseille full of displaced Jews.
+Due to his regular work with Destino, although he was no longer one of its principal driving forces, he returned to travelling the world, not as a correspondent but as a journalistic observer, which allowed him to write magnificent travel reports: he visited France, Israel, Cuba, New York, the Middle East, South America, and the Soviet Union.
+Of Israel for instance, he left a unique testimony of its first years of existence as a state – he visited it in 1957, arriving in Tel Aviv in a boat from Marseille full of displaced Jews.
 He arrived during the enthusiastic construction of the cities and Hebrew infrastructures in the middle of the desert.
 Curiously, Pla liked to travel in very slow oil tankers, which allowed him to write his works peacefully and without distractions from contact with tourists.

 In the 1970s Pla dedicated himself fully to the preparation of his complete works.
 This was not mere collation but involved almost total re-writing of his oeuvre and the development of his own unique style.
 In order to publish these works he counted on invaluable support of his fellow countryman Josep Vergés, editor of Destino.
 Meanwhile, culture in the Catalan language was reappearing little by little.

 After Francoism ended with the Spanish Constitution of 1978 and despite his already being the most-read writer in the Catalan language, fellow Catalan authors (overwhelmingly of the Left) did not forgive him for his support of the Francoists during the Civil War and his later coexistence with the régime (Pla had counted on a peaceful and ordered evolution towards democracy).
 He was also criticised by Catalan authors because of his disdain for fiction as a literary form.

-Even so, in 1980, near the end of his life, Josep Tarradellas gave him the Medalla d'Or de la Generalitat de Catalunya (The Gold Medal of the Autonomous Government of Catalonia).
+Even so, in 1980, near the end of his life, Josep Tarradellas gave him the Medalla d'Or de la Generalitat de Catalunya (the Gold Medal of the Autonomous Government of Catalonia).
 It is worth mentioning, as it represented a minor fissure in the so-far monolithic rejection of Pla by writers in Catalan, that Joan Coromines, a fundamental Catalan etymologist, supported Pla in his own acceptance speech for the gold medal Coromines that was also granted.